Towards Perceiving Small Visual Details in Zero-shot Visual Question Answering with Multimodal LLMs

 \section{Experiments}

-In this section, we investigate the effectiveness of the proposed visual cropping methods in improving the zero-shot accuracy of VQA models.
-We use two state-of-the-art zero-shot VQA models which have open-source code~\cite{li2023blip}: \textit{BLIP2~(FlanT5XL)} is an encoder-decoder LLM and, \textit{BLIP2~(OPT2.3B)}, a decoder-only LLM.
-Both of these models learn to map the input image into language tokens that are subsequently processed by a pretrained LLM.
-We experiment with four popular VQA datasets and introduce a new one to enrich our evaluation of questions about visual details.
+\textbf{Models.} We use two state-of-the-art zero-shot VQA models with open-source code~\cite{li2023blip}: BLIP-2 FlanT5$_\mathrm{XL}$, with an encoder-decoder LLM and, BLIP-2 OPT$_\mathrm{2.3B}$, with a decoder-only LLM.
+Both models learn to map the input image into soft embeddings that are subsequently processed by a pretrained LLM, with $16 \times 16$ image tokens ($N \times N$) from ViT and $T=32$ query tokens in the Q-former.
+The results of OPT architecture are reported and discussed in the Appendix, but a notable difference is that visual cropping is less effective for OPT, which we hypothesize is due to complications of concatenation of original and cropped images in this architecture.
+Implementation details and ablation study of hyperparameters are provided in the Appendix.